seamapi/docs/docs/seam-components/get-started-with-react-components-and-client-session-tokens.md

 ---
-description: Learn to use Seam's prebuilt React components with your React application
+description: Learn to use Seam Components with your React application
 ---

 # Get started with React and Client Session Tokens